 Coronavirus does not ‘recognise borders’, says Varadkar as North-South leaders meet

-Northern parties divided on school closures as number of deaths on island rises to 119
+Northern parties divided on school closures as number of cases on island rises to 119

+A road cleaner passes graffiti reminding people to wash their hands on the window of a bar in Dublin’s city centre on Friday.
+Photograph: Brian Lawless/PA Wire

 A shopper in Dublin City Centre.
 Photograph: Nick Bradshaw/The Irish Times

-The coronavirus “did not recognise borders”, Taoiseach Leo Varadkar said on Saturday as he attended a meeting of ministers from Northern Ireland and the Republic convened to consider how to co-operate on an all-island basis in combatting Covid-19.
+The coronavirus “did not recognise borders”, Taoiseach Leo Varadkar said on Saturday as he attended a meeting of ministers from Northern Ireland and the Republic on how to co-operate to combat Covid-19.

 Twenty new cases of the disease, also known as Covid-19, were reported in the Republic on Friday evening, the second-highest daily jump in the figures.
 There are now 90 confirmed cases and one death in the Republic, along with 29 cases in Northern Ireland, which reported nine new positive tests on Friday.

-In the South schools, universities and child care facilities are closed while they remain open in the North, a situation that has led to some tensions between DUP First Minister Arlene Foster and Sinn Féin Deputy First Minister Michelle O’Neill, who are also attending the Armagh meeting.
+In the Republic schools, universities and childcare facilities are closed, while they remain open in the North, a situation that has led to some tensions between DUP First Minister Arlene Foster and Sinn Féin Deputy First Minister Michelle O’Neill, who are also attending the Armagh meeting.

-The meeting is also being attended by the health ministers from the North and South, Robin Swann and Simon Harris, and the respective chief medical officers, Dr Michael McBride and Dr Tony Holohan.
+The meeting is also being attended by health ministers from the North and the Republic – Robin Swann and Simon Harris – and the respective chief medical officers, Dr Michael McBride and Dr Tony Holohan.

 On Thursday, Ms O’Neill seemed happy to acquiesce with the general British government decision to keep schools and colleges open, saying ministers were being guided by the science, although, she added, it was a decision that would be kept under review.

-On Friday, however, Ms O’Neill said schools and universities should close in line with measures announced in the Republic of Ireland on Thursday.
+On Friday, however, Ms O’Neill said schools and universities should close in line with measures announced in the Republic on Thursday.

 On her way into the meeting, Ms O’Neill repeated her call for schools and universities to close.